Infixo/WWR-AITweaks/README.md

 - None atm.

 ### Changelog
+- v0.3.0 (2025-10-18)
+  - Improved upgrading logic.
+  - Improvement on how number of vehicles is calculated.
 - v0.2.1 (2025-10-17)
   - Fixed a rare issue where a line has 1 vehicle and its eff & thr are 0 but not at the same month.
 - v0.2.0 (2025-10-16)